planetruby/gems/glimmer/03-glimmer-dsl-tk.md

 This resets the person country.

-More details can be found in the [Hello, Combo!](https://github.com/AndyObtiva/glimmer-dsl-tk#hello-combo) sample below.
+More details can be found in the [Hello, Combo!](https://github.com/AndyObtiva/glimmer-dsl-tk#hello-combo) sample in the README.

 ## Samples